Make

 Build AI automation workflows visually - no code required

 Gumloop is a visual AI workflow builder that lets you chain AI steps together without writing code.
 You drag nodes onto a canvas, connect them, and build pipelines that can scrape websites, process documents, call AI models, send emails, and post to external services - all running automatically on a schedule or trigger.
 The core idea: most AI use cases aren't a single prompt, they're a sequence of steps.
 Scrape a page, extract key data, summarize it, format the output, send a Slack message.
 Gumloop makes that kind of multi-step automation visual and fast to build.
 You can go from idea to running pipeline in under 30 minutes without touching an API.
 Gumloop sits in the same space as Make (formerly Integromat) and n8n, but with a stronger focus on AI-native steps.
 The node library includes LLM calls (GPT-4o, Claude, Gemini), web scrapers, PDF processors, Google Sheets connectors, email senders, and webhook triggers.
 Everything is hosted - you don't run your own server.
 The free tier gives you enough to build and test workflows.
 Paid plans add higher run volumes, faster execution, and team features.
-Gumloop has been growing quickly in the indie hacker and AI builder community as an alternative to the steeper learning curve of n8n.
+Gumloop has been growing in the indie hacker and AI builder community as an alternative to the steeper learning curve of n8n.

 AI agents that work together to complete complex tasks